jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Jim drives to George, who gets in, and Jim drops him off where he needs to go.
 They can chat or not chat.
 It doesn't matter.
 Once there, George gets out.
 Uber manages the payment.
 George and Jim rate each other and then go about their lives.

 That's an Uber ride.
-And if you've ever taken one, you've participated in Computer Age mass collaboration.
+And if you've ever taken one, you've participated in Computer Age mass-collaboration.
 Seriously, think about it.
 George needed to get somewhere; a friend's house, job interview, babysitting.
 Jim helped him get there.
 And software facilitated the collaboration between two strangers.

 Once upon a time in the Industrial Age, this coordination was done by many managers at a taxi, media, and automotive companies.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Computer Age, all this paperwork is handled by Uber's (mostly open-source) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.

 While Darth Taxi-Cab tried to stop Uber in court and government lobbying, it didn't work.
 The people liked Uber too much.
-Once people taste it, mass collaboration is too practical to be stopped.
+Once people taste it, mass-collaboration is too practical to be stopped.
 And it's just started to grow into more industries.
 It's something to keep in mind while you're reading this book.
 Our way of life will get better.
 Once we become player gods who realize their actions, even if just catching a lift, upgrades their civilization.

 ![old philosophy in a new world](/img\diagrams\techvolution-uber-ride-collaboration.jpg) _An Uber ride is collaboration.
 One person needs to get somewhere, and another wants to take her there.
 Although this arrangement was around in the Industrial Age with taxi rides, the difference in the Computer Age is software, hardware, and GPS, does almost all the management, and thus empowers Main Street to help itself using a simple to download app.
 Fittingly, I got these images from a free image service called Unsplash.
 Unsplash protagonists empower anyone to share and use professional-grade images with a few clicks.
 In the Industrial Age, these images would cost thousands of dollars._